Bubble-Protocol/seedling/docs/help.md

+---
+title: About Seedling
+description: Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair content sharing.
+Seedling is inspired by the simplicity and user-friendly experience of platforms like Medium, but with a decentralized twist.
+image: ./img/seedling.png
+---
 # About Seedling

 Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair content sharing.
 Seedling is inspired by the simplicity and user-friendly experience of platforms like Medium, but with a decentralized twist.
 It's an arena for writers and readers to interact, share insights, and reward captivating narratives through cryptocurrency tipping.